Traveling? You've got coverage

 - All follow-up care should be done by a plan provider.
-If you are out of the area and unable to see a plan provider, call your primary care practitioner for a referral to an out-of-area provider.
-These services require approval by WellFirst Health.
+If you are out of the area and unable to see a plan provider, call your primary care provider for a referral to an out-of-network provider.
+These services require our approval.

 In most cases, claims are submitted directly to WellFirst Health by the providers or clinics.
 On occasion, if you’re traveling out of the area or have a college-age dependent, for example, it may be necessary for you to submit a claim for reimbursement.
 When submitting the claim, be sure to follow these guidelines:

 - Send an itemized bill from the provider of service.
 If services were received outside of the U.S., you will need to submit the original bill along with an itemized bill that has been translated into English and indicate the appropriate currency exchange rate at the time the services were received.

 - Send the bill within 60 days after the services are received to: WellFirst Health, Attn: Claims Department, P.O.
 Box 56099, Madison, WI 53705.